 The employee experience is at the heart of any effort to understand and improve your desired workplace culture.
 The primary reason for this is because company culture and employee experience are intrinsically connected.
 This means culture not only affects the employee experience, but the employee experience also affects culture.

 All of your employees’ many experiences and how your employees feel about them, when combined, make up their employee experience.
 This includes conversations, emails, team interactions, leader messages—and even things like technology, tools and work processes.
-But when it comes to creating a culture, it’s important to remember that employee experience is made up of all the interactions your people have with your organization—both the positive ones and the negative as well.
+But when it comes to creating a culture, it’s important to remember that employee experience is made up of all the interactions your people have with your organisation—both the positive ones and the negative as well.

 Negative experiences, such as a degrading comment from a leader, a lack of connection in a team, or not being able to get much-needed resources for a project, can all contribute to a poor employee experience.

-Employee satisfaction more than doubles when employees report that their organization has a thriving workplace culture (87% vs. 43%).
+Employee satisfaction more than doubles when employees report that their organisation has a thriving workplace culture (87% vs. 43%).
 Employees are also 13 times more likely to be highly engaged when they have positive employee experiences.

 So how do you foster positive employee experiences, the experiences that lead to greater employee engagement and increased enthusiasm?